AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-adls-destination-with-custom-file-formatting.md

 description: Learn how to use Destination SDK to configure an Azure Data Lake Storage destination with custom file formatting options and custom file name configuration.
 title: (Beta) Configure an Azure Data Lake Storage destination with custom file formatting options and custom file name configuration.
 ---
-# (Beta) Configure an Azure Data Lake Storage destination with custom file formatting options and custom file name configuration
+# (Beta) Configure an [!DNL Azure Data Lake Storage] destination with custom file formatting options and custom file name configuration

 ## Overview {#overview}